-Risk Likelihood Consequence Risk Mitigation Analysis Organisational Operations and Reputation Possible Minor Medium If not supported by the WAPC or Minister, the amendment will not be progressed and the City will advise the proponent The proposal may not be accepted by the Western Australian Planning Commission or the Minister for Planning. that they may submit a modified proposal.
+Risk Likelihood Consequence Risk Analysis Mitigation Organisational Operations and Reputation Possible Minor Medium If not supported by the WAPC or Minister, the amendment will not be progressed and the The proposal may not be accepted by the Western Australian Planning Commission or the Minister for Planning.
+City will advise the proponent that they may submit a modified proposal.